 Reference established methods, including statistical methods (see below); provide very brief descriptions for methods that have been published but are not well known; describe new or substantially modified methods, give reasons for using them, and evaluate their limitations.
 Identify precisely all drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration.

-While there may be occasional exceptions, the Archives is committed to the need for clinical trial reports to be accompanied by adequate periods of follow-up.
-A lack of sufficient follow-up may be detrimental to a paper's acceptance.Units of Measurement
+While there may be occasional exceptions, Archives is committed to the need for clinical trial reports to be accompanied by adequate periods of follow-up.
+A lack of sufficient follow-up may be detrimental to a paper's acceptance.Discussion

 Figures should be numbered consecutively in the order they are first cited in the text.
-If a figure has been published, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
+If a figure has been published, acknowledge the original source in the reference list and the figure legend, and submit written permission from the copyright holder to reproduce the material.
 Permission is required, irrespective of authorship or publisher, except for documents in the public domain.Letters, numbers, and symbols should be clear and even throughout, and of sufficient size that when reduced for publication each item will still be legible.
 Titles and detailed explanations belong in the legends for figures, not on the figures themselves.

 Consistency in size within the article is strongly preferred.
 Any special instructions regarding sizing should be clearly noted.Photomicrographs must have internal scale markers.
 Symbols, arrows, or letters used in the photomicrographs should contrast with the background.